UdotCASH/uTransmute/README.md

     * `account` is the account that has transfer permission of your issued EOS token address
     * `private_key` private key that can has permission to transfer the EOS token
 * Install `ETHxEOS/swaptunnel/contracts/SwapTunnelEosAccount.sol` or `swaptunnel/contracts/SwapTunnelEosPublicKey.sol` on Ethereum mainnet
-* Start the Oracle 🔮 ETHxEOS/oracle/TeleportOracle.js
+* Start the Oracle 🔮 ETHxEOS/oracle/SwapOracle.js
-* From an Ethereum account containing tokens you want to teleport, authorize the swaptunnel to attract tokens from your account, then send your EOS account name to the contract "teleport" action to initiate the movement of tokens to EOS. *This process could be made really simple through very good UX/UI design for an interface.*
+* From an Ethereum account containing tokens you want to swap, authorize the swaptunnel to attract tokens from your account, then send your EOS account name to the contract "swap" action to initiate the movement of tokens to EOS. *This process could be made really simple through very good UX/UI design for an interface.*

 # Fork of EOS21 Protocol by shEOS